papers-we-love/gothenburg/README.md

-# {Chapter} - Update this file and the code of conduct!
+# Gothenburg - Update this file and the code of conduct!

-This is the repository for the {Chapter} chapter of Papers We Love.
+This is the repository for the Gothenburg chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/gothenburg/blob/master/code-of-conduct.md).

 ### Information